Operation Saluting October: Preliminary advances, July—August

+Lomba River battles, September—October

 Signal bell used by 47 Brigade at the Lomba River.

 By the last week of August 1987, the South African forces near Mavinga had built up to include 32 Battalion, 101 Battalion, and the 61 Mechanised Battalion Group.
 This composite formation, now numbering around 3,000, was also bolstered by a single battery of G5 howitzers.
 The South African units were concentrated around the Lomba River, which was the last of three major rivers the four leading FAPLA brigades needed to cross before reaching Mavinga.
 The FAPLA general staff had minimal intelligence about FALA activity south of the Lomba, and was completely ignorant of the South African buildup.
 On the other hand, thanks to constant shadowing of the advance, FAPLA's opponents had extremely detailed intelligence on the brigades' composition, size, and day to day movements.
 In the fourth volume of their work War of Intervention in Angola, historians Adrien Fontanellaz, Tom Cooper, and José Augusto Matos noted:

 the Angolan and Soviet commanders were all but blind: not only had their intelligence entirely failed to detect the South African presence, they made no use of at least two MiG-21R reconnaissance fighters...and the capability of Angolan Su-22s to carry KKR-1 reconnaissance pods.
 Furthermore, they never thought to let at least the helicopter gunships conduct visual reconnaissance, and conducted no ground reconnaissance south of the Lomba, and thus had next to no idea about FALA dispositions.